 Support this game at or above a special price point to receive something exclusive.

 Hey.
-If you're broke and/or marginalized like me, feel free to grab yourself a free copy of my game.
+If you're broke and/or marginalized like me, or can't justify paying full price, feel free to grab yourself a free copy of my game.
 It's totally fine.
-I rely on Community Copies as well, so don't feel judged.
-Reward yourself with some Hamsterpunk today!
+I rely on Community Copies as well, so don't feel pressed.
+You deserve some heartwarming Hamsterpunk action!
+Reward yourself with a trip to Turnaya!

 - Michtim Themebooks inspired by Belonging Outside BelongingNov 26, 2019

 Log in with itch.io to leave a comment.

 Hey!
 You can find the "themebooks" in the download section.
 These are three sheets you can use to run the three iconic forces when playing Michtim.
 1) Corporate Greed 2) Merry Festivities and 3) Natural Wonders.